Product features vs benefits: Which ones are better? And what about bullets?

 What was it that piqued your interest?
 Was it the "latest technology" Or did it have something to do with how it could improve your life or generate a result you desperately need.

 It was probably a combination of both.
-Moreover, it's why product features vs benefits need to be distinguished so you can be sure to include them on your next product or service.
+Moreover, it's why product features vs benefits need to be distinguished so you can be sure to include them on your next product or service for sale.

 Features are your short phrases that showcase your product or service.
 They can be descriptive or technical.